 Working out your PIR is easy.
 Just follow these simple steps.

-Basically, you need to know the amount of your taxable income and your PIE income in each of the last two tax years.
-A tax year is the period from 1 April in one year to 31 March the next year.
-For most people their income year will be the same period.
+Basically, you need to know the amount of your taxable income and your PIE income in each of the last two income years.
+For most people their income year will be the same as the tax year which is the period from 1 April in one year to 31 March the next year.

 It is important that you put your PIR on your KiwiSaver application form.
 If you don’t tell us your PIR, we will tax your investments at the maximum rate of 28%.
 If we have your correct PIR, you won’t have to declare any investment earnings from the scheme on your annual tax return.